 - Next $7 million 0.60%

 - Amounts above $25 million are negotiable

 *Clients pay a wrap fee, which covers brokerage execution costs, without regard to the number of transactions executed during the billing period.
-EFS has negotiated fees with clearing/custodying firms, and the costs do not affect the wrap fee paid by the client.
-Generally, transaction costs imposed by the brokerage firms are covered as part of the wrap fee.
+EFS has negotiated fees with TD Ameritrade, Fidelity, and Pershing Advisor Solutions (“PAS”) for clearing and execution services.
+Transaction costs imposed by these brokerage firms are covered as part of the wrap fee.
 The wrap fee does not include certain account and securities-related costs, including the fees embedded in the mutual funds, ETFs or annuities in which wrap fee accounts invest.
-In addition, the fee does not include debit balances, related margin interest, IRA and retirement plan fees, transfer fees, SEC fees, 12b-1 fees for certain money market funds, wire transfer fees, overnight check fees, account closing fees, paper statement delivery fees, nonstandard asset fees, insufficient fund fees, returned check fees, transaction charges for fund level asset allocation model trades, expenses charged by the mutual funds and ETFs (including management fees, transaction charges incurred for fund-level asset allocation model trades, custody of fund assets and other fund expenses), expenses charged by the variable annuities and exchange-traded funds, or other fees or taxes that are required by law.
+In addition, the fee does not include debit balances, related margin interest, IRA and retirement plan fees, transfer fees, SEC fees, 12b-1 fees for certain money market funds, wire transfer fees, overnight check fees, account closing fees, paper statement delivery fees, non-standard asset fees, insufficient fund fees, returned check fees, transaction charges for fund level asset allocation model trades, expenses charged by the mutual funds (including management fees, transaction charges incurred for fund-level asset allocation model trades, custody of fund assets and other fund expenses), expenses charged by the variable annuities and exchange-traded funds, or other fees or taxes that are required by law.
 EFS may from time to time, at its sole discretion reimburse clients for certain fees or charges which are not due to the client’s error.